Howard Lerman: Yext

 Yext's early technology model focused on the lead-generation service, which recorded customer phone calls and then charged clients based on keywords used in conversations.
 But while working with clients to strategize on further developing their online presence, Lerman and his colleagues recognized a consistent challenge: companies had trouble keeping tabs on all of their different online listings, and usually only noticed a problem existed when a customer complained about outdated addresses or business hours.
 Lerman realized that businesses would pay to get all of their online information updated for them, and he created a small company within Yext to focus on updating business listings.
 They developed cloud software known as "Powerlistings", which was launched in January 2011 and it was an immediate hit.

 Lerman decided to focus on this business listing model, and spun out the pay-per-call business as a separate company called Felix.
 He then sold Felix to IAC’s CityGrid Media for $30 million in April 2012.
 All proceeds from the sale were reinvested to fund Yext's new Powerlistings product, now called Yext Listings.
 Yext's Knowledge Engine now offers a suite of products, expanding the company's services beyond simply business listings.

-Lerman serves as Yext's CEO.
 Forbes magazine featured Yext as one of America’s Top 25 Most Promising Companies of 2014 and 2015.
 Yext has been recognized as one of America's fastest-growing companies by the Inc. 5000 in 2015 and 2016, and as one of Fortune's Best Places to Work in 2014, 2015 and 2016.

+Lerman stepped down as Yext's CEO in March 2022.